Saturday, January 30, 2010

 They love unconditionally.

 They cry when their children excel and cheer when their friends get awards.
+They are happy when they hear about a birth or a wedding.

 Their hearts break when a friend dies.